akhomy/alpine-php-fpm/README.md

+# Status
+Archived in favor of other tools.

 # PHP-FPM image for Docker Compose LAMP stack
 PHP-7 FPM image based on the last Alpine Linux **PHP** packages(**php-7.*.***).

 ## Possible packages.
-Depends on build image options and parent image.
+Depends on the build image options and the parent image.
 * Ansible
 * Git
 * MySQL client